 Jump to:

-- Long Grain Rice - Cheap, gluten free, and inexpensive.
+- Long Grain White Rice - Cheap, gluten free, and inexpensive.

 - White Sugar - Adds a touch of sweetness.

-- Coconut Milk - Creates a creamy rice pudding without any dairy.
-I tried using unsweetened almond milk, and it didn't create a creamy texture and it lacked flavor.
+- Unsweeted Canned Coconut Milk - Creates a creamy rice pudding without any dairy.
+I tried using unsweetened almond milk, but it didn't create a creamy texture and lacked flavor.

-- Pure Vanilla Extract - Adds a hint of vanilla to compliment the coconut flavor.
+- Pure Vanilla Extract - Adds a hint of vanilla to complement the coconut flavor.

 - Salt - Just a pinch of salt to balance out the sweetness.

-Using a 4-quart Slow Cooker, grease the liner with either cooking spray or coconut oil for an easy cleanup.
-Otherwise, the rice will stick to the liner and potentially burn.
+Step 1: Using a 4-quart slow cooker, grease the liner with either cooking spray or coconut oil for an easy cleanup.
+Otherwise, the rice will stick and potentially burn.

-Stir the coconut milk, rice, and sugar until combined.
-Turn the slow cooker on high heat and cook for 2 ½ - 3 hours.
+Step 3: Cover and turn the slow cooker on high heat and cook for 2 ½ - 3 hours.
 Check the rice pudding after two hours.
 Each slow cooker can cook at different speeds and heat levels.

-Add in the vanilla and stir the pudding.
-Once the liquid is absorbed into the rice and is no longer chewy, it is done.
+Step 4: Stir the pudding.
+Once the liquid is absorbed into the rice and no longer chewy, it is done.
 The pudding should have a creamy consistency.
 Turn off the heat.
 Otherwise, the rice will continue to cook and turn into mush.

 Serve immediately in a small bowl if you want warm rice pudding.
 Otherwise, cool in an airtight container in the refrigerator until cool.